 Eczema Treatment Utah County

-Common symptoms of eczema include patches of dry and red skin that can be extremely itchy and that worsen when scratched.
-It is common for the itchy sensation to appear before the rash.
+At our office in Utah, we treat the common symptoms of eczema including patches of dry and red skin that can be extremely itchy and that worsen when scratched.
+If you are struggling with eczema, we can help!
 Dr. Myers is experienced in diagnosing and treating this common issue.

 What is eczema?